 This program has been serving local schools for three decades!
 Read more about our EEE Program.

 Improvements for Education Program (IEP)

-In addition to donations made directly to area schools, Missoula Electric Cooperative is proud to offer annual academic scholarships to our members and their dependents.
+In addition to MEC’s EEE Program, IEP, Youth Tour and the donations we make directly to area schools, we are proud to offer annual academic scholarships to our members and their dependents.

-Beginning in 2020, MEC will award two $1,000 scholarships to local students who are currently attending, or who plan to attend, an accredited Line School in the state of Montana.
+MEC also awards two $1,000 scholarships to local students who are currently attending, or who plan to attend, an accredited Line School in the state of Montana.

-Scholarships applications are available and accepted beginning December 1 of each year and are due by 5 p.m. on the last Monday of January.
+Scholarship applications are available on December 1st of each year and are accepted until 5 PM on the last Monday in January.
 Go to our Scholarship page.